Pholidosaurus: Species

 The type species of Pholidosaurus is P. schaumburgensis, named in 1841 from the Wealden of Bückeburg, Germany.
 P. schaumburgensis was named on the basis of a natural mold of part of a thorax discovered in around 1830 from the Berriasian Obernkirchen Sandstein.
 This mould is known as IMGPGö 741-1.
 The individual that the mould belonged to is thought to have been around 25 cm in length.

 Macrorhynchus is a junior synonym of Pholidosaurus.
 It was named in 1843 from the same stratigraphic unit and region as P. schaumbergensis, with the type species being M. meyeri.
 Because M. meyeri bears a strong resemblance to Pholidosaurus schaumburgensis, it is now regarded as a species of Pholidosaurus.
 It was reassigned to the genus Pholidosaurus in 1887 by Richard Lydekker because of this synonymy, and also because the name Macrorhynchus was preoccupied by a genus of fish named in 1880.
-P. meyeri differs from P. schaumburgensis in that the bar separating the supratemporal fenestrae is rounded, while in the type species it is rounded.
+P. meyeri differs from P. schaumburgensis in that the bar separating the supratemporal fenestrae is rounded, while in the type species it is angular.